Enjoy 20% OFF online Gift Shop orders now through the end of December!

 Bring Grant Cottage to you!

-Explore Our Online Content!
+FREE Online Content!

 Sponsorship Opportunities

+Support our 2026 programs and site improvements!
 Learn how you or your business can support The Friends of the Ulysses S. Grant Cottage, historic preservation, and learning by becoming a Sponsor.

 BRING GRANT COTTAGE TO YOU WITH OUR OUTREACH OFFERINGS